johager/ATracks/README.md

 ### App Store

-The iOS version was released to the App Store on May 5, 2022 https://itunes.apple.com/us/app/atracks/id1619330372
+The iOS version was released to the App Store on May 5, 2022.
+Get it at https://itunes.apple.com/us/app/atracks/id1619330372